toribnax/swe432tomcat/README.md

 ```
 After gettign a new or exisitng connection the database, executing the query returns a ResultSet, which can be iterated.
 In this case were building a HTML table with rows obtained from the query result.

-**Important:** using only executeQuery() to make querys prevent SQL injection attacks.
+**Important:** using only `executeQuery()` to make querys prevent some types of SQL injection attacks.
 Using other API methods to do so will let your server vulnerable.
+For instance, using `executeUpdate()` to make queries.
+Not using sanitized user inputs to assemble statements, always use prepared statements when concatenating user inputs in your queries or updates.

 ### 7. Using both it the servlet